 Generally, a single home Wi-Fi router, even a top-notch one, can handle no more than 100 active clients — most vendors recommend 50 or fewer.
-Note, though, that only active devices use up the router’s bandwidth.
+Note, though, that only active devices use up the router’s wireless bandwidth.

 Does using a mesh system means you can use more concurrent clients

-You can find out more in this post about mesh systems but generally, the acceptable total amount of active devices depends on the mesh’s hardware and the way you set it up.
+You can find out more in this post about mesh systems, but generally, the acceptable total amount of active devices depends on the mesh’s hardware and the way you set it up.

-Generally, assuming we’re using hardware of the same Wi-Fi grade, and if your clients are spread out equally in between the mesh points, then your mesh network sure can handle more concurrent clients than when you use a single router.
+Assuming we’re using hardware of the same Wi-Fi grade, and if your clients are spread out equally in between the mesh points, then your mesh network sure can handle more concurrent clients than when you use a single router.